Hosting a Crab Feast Preakness Party

-In 2014, I held a Preakness Party for friends and their families.
+I held a Preakness Party for friends and their families.
 Living in South Florida, my friends were not as familiar with Maryland fare, especially how to eat a steamed blue claw crab covered in Old Bay.
-We ordered a bushel of crabs that were shipped from Maryland the day before and made other tasty typical foods.
+We ordered a bushel of crabs (Buy Crabs And Seafood For Your Preakness Party)that were shipped from Maryland the day before and made other tasty typical foods.
 Great time was had by all, “hun.”
+Full crab feast for a Preakness party is shared below.

 I have included links to purchase many of the items I used.
 Please note that these are affiliate links.
 Your purchases help support my site.